PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 Most application development today is done in object-oriented programming languages, which leads to a common criticism of the SQL data model: an awkward translation layer is required between the objects in the application code and the database model of tables, rows, and columns.
 The disconnect between the models is sometimes called an impedance mismatch.

-Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce the amount of boilerplate code required for this translation layer, but they can’t completely hide the differences between the two models.
+Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce the amount of boilerplate code required for this translation layer, but they can't completely hide the differences between the two models.

 The JSON representation has better *locality* than the *multi-table schema*.
 If you want to fetch a profile in the relational example, you need to either perform multiple queries (query each table by user_id) or perform a messy multiway join between the users table and its subordinate tables.
 In the JSON representation, all the relevant information is in one place, and one query is sufficient.